Selecting a language will automatically trigger the translation of the page content.

 • Romance scam (emotional swindle) which aims to obtain a sum of money from the victim who has developed feelings towards the crook

-For example, a guardian who steals money from the person under guardianship is a breach of trust.
-The guardian has the legal right to manage the money for a specific purpose, but he then misappropriated that right for his benefit.
+One guardian who steals money from the person under guardianship is a breach of trust.
+The guardian has the legal right to manage the money for a specific purpose, but has subsequently misappropriated that right for his benefit.

 Conversely, if the crook pretends to be a guardian of a person to withdraw money from the bank, he commits a scam, because he has no right to manage that money.